emmabritton/kotlin-rust-guide/src/macros.md

 }

 //At compile time this will invoke the example macro with Foo as the parameter
-#[derive(example)]
+#[Example]
 struct Foo {

 }
 ```

-The annotation macros will generate code for Structs like AutoValue does for classes in Kotlin.
+The annotation macros will generate code for Structs like in Kotlin.

 Macros can generate Rust code at compile time or run and return a result at runtime like a method.